Code-Institute-Submissions/nature-adventures/README.md

 * The website creates a sense of adventure and encourages people to get outdoors.
 * The website is responsive and can easily be used on different devices.
-* The style and structure of the website is consistant to allow user to navigate the website easily
+* The style and structure of the website is consistent to allow user to navigate the website easily
 * Users are able to create a profile to encourage the users to get to know each other.

 ### User Stories

 Excel spreadsheet was used to collect epics and user stories before development was started.
 Four Epics were identified to help to organise the work: 1.
 User Profiles, 2.
 Routes, 3.
 Managing Routes and 4.
 Interacting with Routes.
-These Epics were broekn down into user stories with clearly definied Acceptance Criteria, Story Points and MoSCoW prioritisation.
+These Epics were broken down into user stories with clearly defined Acceptance Criteria, Story Points and MoSCoW prioritisation.

 ![All User Stories](assets/readme_files/user_stories/user_stories_all.png)